Kite Realty Group Trust to Report First Quarter 2023 Financial Results on May 2, 2023

-/EIN News/ -- INDIANAPOLIS, March 30, 2023 (GLOBE NEWSWIRE) -- Kite Realty Group Trust (NYSE: KRG) announced today that it will release financial results for the quarter ending March 31, 2023, after the market closes on Tuesday, May 2, 2023.
+INDIANAPOLIS, March 30, 2023 (GLOBE NEWSWIRE) -- Kite Realty Group Trust KRG announced today that it will release financial results for the quarter ending March 31, 2023, after the market closes on Tuesday, May 2, 2023.
 KRG will conduct a conference call to discuss its financial results on Tuesday, May 2, 2023 at 5:00 p.m.
 Eastern Time.

 KRG Q1 2023 Earnings Conference Call